 Often, it’s the extras that make certain grills stand out from the rest.
 Some of the features included with today’s grills include the following:

 - Infrared technology: Prized for uniform heat distribution, infrared technology is found in some higher-end gas grills.
 The gas warms a radiant heating element, which then radiates heat throughout the grill’s cooking chamber.
 Users report radiant heat offers a consistent cooking temperature, which can be desirable if you’re cooking a large cut of meat like a roast or baking a stone-pan pizza.

-- Rotisserie: If you’re planning to grill the Thanksgiving turkey or a smaller chicken on occasion, a rotisserie will come in handy.
-Some grills include a steel bar (or it else offer it separately) for inserting through a large cut of meat or a whole bird, which is then suspended in the center of the cooking chamber.
-From the outside, you can manually rotate the meat as it cooks, or—if the grill has an automatic rotisserie—it will slowly rotate the meat for you.
+- Rotisserie: Some grills include a steel rotisserie bar for inserting through a large cut of meat or a whole bird, which is then suspended in the center of the cooking chamber.
+From the outside, manually rotate the meat as it cooks.
+Some have an automatic rotisserie that will slowly turn the meat.

-- Griddles: If you’re ready to make every meal outdoors, including pancakes on weekend mornings, you’ll benefit from a grill that comes with a griddle surface.
-Some such grills feature only a large griddle surfaces (no grates), while others break up the cooking surface with both grates and a griddle.
+- Griddles: If the preference is to enjoy a pancake breakfast outdoors, consider a grill that includes a griddle surface.
+Some grills feature only a large griddle surface (no grates), while others break up the cooking surface with both grates and a griddle.

 Our Top Picks

 Some of the best products listed below feature durable construction, innovative design, and a range of different sizes and fuel sources.
 These grills were selected based on the important factors mentioned above, as well as their overall quality in order to help you find the best grill to prepare food the whole family can enjoy.